mostafadish/kotlin-web-site/docs/topics/collections-overview.md

 ### ArrayDeque

 [`ArrayDeque<T>`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-array-deque/) is an implementation of a double-ended queue, which allows you to add or remove elements both at the beginning or end of the queue.
 As such, `ArrayDeque` also fills the role of both a Stack and Queue data structure in Kotlin.
-Behind the scenes, `ArrayDeque` is realized using a resizable array that automatically adjusts in size when required.
+Behind the scenes, `ArrayDeque` is realized using a resizable array that automatically adjusts in size when required:

 ```kotlin
 fun main() {